A Complete Guide to Installing MySQL and PHP with IIS

-Note: This article was written in 2015 and is in the process of being updated.
-It is still useful as a general guide for issues you might encounter in this type of installation.
+Update: A video update to this article for Windows Server 2016 / 2019 is available on YouTube.
+I’m leaving this version up as a general guide for issues you might encounter in this type of installation.
 Please take this into consideration when downloading components.

 One of my latest projects was setting up WordPress, the popular content management system, on a client’s web server which was running Windows Server 2008.
 WordPress requires installations of MySQL for the database back-end and the PHP scripting language in order to serve up the WordPress content.
 On a local Windows machine, I’d probably just use a pre-configured WAMP (Windows, Apache, MySQL, PHP) stack package like XAMPP which is installed quickly and includes all the necessary components.
 That’s not quite an option in a professional environment, though.
 I was also working with Internet Information Services (IIS) 7.5 for the web server instead of Apache so the process is a little more involved.